thecristen/dotcom/README.md

     mix phoenix.server

-Then, visit the site at http://localhost:4000/
+Then, visit the site at http://localhost:4001/

 ## Running the tests

     mix test
-    cd apps/site; npm test  # runs the JS tests cd node_modules/backstopjs; npm run test # Runs the CSS tests
+    cd apps/site; npm test  # runs the JS tests cd node_modules/backstopjs; npm run test # Runs the CSS tests (requires the server to be running)

 ## Building/deploying